"It's something to really consider—especially if you're not a fan of fish."

 The health benefits of algae

-It promotes heart health.
+It supports heart health.

 The body can only use about 15% of the omega-3s found in most plants, but algae is the exception.